judasgutenberg/symfony_react/README.md

 A manager login to try is oscarpoof@dribble.org/1111  .

-Log out by reloading the page (being logged in is just part of the React state;  there is no cookie or session).
+There is a logout button but you can also logout by reloading the page (being logged in is just part of the React state;  there is no cookie or session).

 The display of shifts is very basic.
 In a better system, there would be multiple views and calendars and such, but that would've taken awhile to get working nice.
 It's possible to create overlapping shifts for the same user.